A general relativistic kinetic theory approach to linear transport in generic hydrodynamic frame: Conclusions and remarks

 \section{Conclusions and remarks}

-In this work, we have iteratively solved the relativistic Boltzmann equation under the relaxation time approximation in generic stationary spacetime, calculated the first order hydrodynamic variables using the first order solution, and analyzed the first order kinetic coefficients.
-Moreover, given the important role of Onsager reciprocal relation in conventional non-equilibrium statistical physics {\cite{Onsager:1931jfa,Onsager:1931kxm}}, we further analyzed these kinetic coefficients.
-Our calculations show that, up to the first order of the relaxation time the kinetic coefficients satisfy a more generalized Onsager reciprocal relation in the relativistic context, and lead to a non-negative entropy production up to the first order in relaxation time.
+In this work, we have iteratively solved the relativistic Boltzmann equation under the relaxation time approximation in generic stationary spacetime, calculated the first order hydrodynamic variables using the first order solution, and analyzed the first order kinetic coefficients in general hydrodynamic frame.
+Moreover, utilizing these kinetic coefficients, we derived several physically meaningful transport coefficients, including shear viscosity, bulk viscosity, and heat conductivity.
+We also examined the asymptotic behavior of these transport coefficients in the high temperature limit.

-A point need to be clarified is that the kinetic coefficients $\{ \nu_i, \sigma_i, \rho_i, \kappa_i, \pi_i\}$ are different from the transport coefficients $\{ \kappa, \xi \}$.
-The kinetic coefficients are only relevant to the microscopic theory and not to the choice of hydrodynamic frame, while the definition of transport coefficients depends on the particular hydrodynamic frame.
-By imposing constraints on the variables $\{ \alpha, \beta, U^{\mu} \}$, it is possible to restrict our results to some fixed hydrodynamic frame.
-In the spirit of BDNK theory {\cite{Bemfica:2019hok,Kovtun2019}}, a causal, stable, and locally well-posed first order relativistic fluid can be obtained in some particular hydrodynamic frame.
+Additionally, given the important role of Onsager reciprocal relation in conventional non-equilibrium statistical physics {\cite{Onsager:1931jfa,Onsager:1931kxm}}, we further analyzed these kinetic coefficients.
+Our calculations show that, up to the first order of the relaxation time the kinetic coefficients satisfy a more generalized Onsager reciprocal relation in generic hydrodynamic frame, which leads to a non-negative entropy production in the frame where the first order conservation laws are restored.

-For relativistic systems, the choice of observer can greatly affect the phenomena.
-Therefore, a question that deserves further consideration is the effect of the choice of observer on the constitutive relations.
-In addition, at the first order in relaxation time, all the kinetic coefficients are scalars.
-At the second order of the relaxation time, the kinetic coefficients will be tensors, which lead to more abundant phenomena.
-We hope to investigate these questions in later study.
+The order of the fluid division by relaxation time and derivative expansion are different.
+In this work, we only calculate the relaxation time up to the first order.
+At higher orders of relaxation times, there will still be linear response terms, and the corresponding kinetic coefficients will become tensors, which lead to more abundant phenomena.
+On the other hand, it is crucial to investigate whether the structure of the covariant linear response equation is related to the collision model, for example the novel relaxation time model proposed in \cite{Rocha:2021,Rocha:2022}.
+We hope to investigate the linear correspondence phenomenon in curved spacetime in depth in later study.